EyeSift

 Are any AI detectors better than others for ESL writing?

-According to a 2025 study from the Becker Friedman Institute at the University of Chicago, Pangram Labs demonstrated near-zero false positive rates (≤0.005) on a representative human corpus — significantly better than competitors that showed rates 10%+ higher.
-However, comparative ESL-specific testing across commercial detectors remains limited.
+Some newer detector methods claim lower false-positive and lower non-native-English bias than early GPT detector systems, but comparative ESL-specific testing across commercial detectors remains limited and vendor-controlled.
 Institutions should pilot-test any detection tool on a sample representative of their actual student population before deploying at scale in high-stakes contexts.

 Check How Your Text Scores Across Multiple Signals